-If the valuator used the Discounted Cash Flow or Capitalized Income Method to determine the value of your business, you’ll want to review this summary.
-Most of the rates it includes are indexed; however, the amount of company-specific risk is subject to the valuator’s judgement.
+If the evaluator used the Discounted Cash Flow or Capitalized Income Method to determine the value of your business, you’ll want to review this summary.
+Most of the rates it includes are indexed; however, the amount of company-specific risk is subject to the valuator’s judgment.
 Be sure to search the document to find an explanation for the amount noted—a typical risk premium falls between 5–10%.

 Note: If your business has had multiple valuations, you can compare the rates of each side by side to see what changed.

-Typically, the valuator comes to an enterprise value, or total value, but then factors in additions and subtractions to the value for items on the balance sheet that add to or take away from the value.
+Typically, the evaluator comes to an enterprise value or total value, but then factors in additions and subtractions to the value for items on the balance sheet that add to or take away from the value.
 In other words, these are items that the business doesn’t necessarily need to operate.

 This table shows how assets and liabilities affected your business’ value.
 Did your valuator account for any non-operating assets or liabilities?
 Do you agree with the valuator’s assessment?
 Do you have any assets (e.g., a piece of land, excess cash) that aren’t listed?
 Did the valuator apply a discount for lack of marketability or lack of control?